Spokane (horse): Three-year-old, 1889

 On April 24 Spokane began the year competing against older horses in the Peabody Hotel Stakes in Memphis where he finished second, going nine furlongs.

-The May 9, 1889 Kentucky Derby was an exciting one for fans as thousands packed into Churchill Downs (then called the Louisville Jockey Club) to see the field of eight take on the reigning American Champion Two-Year-Old Male Horse Proctor Knott.
+The May 9, 1889 Kentucky Derby saw thousands packed into Churchill Downs (then called the Louisville Jockey Club) to see the field of eight take on the reigning American Champion Two-Year-Old Male Horse Proctor Knott.
 It was the largest crowd the track had seen since the Ten Broeck–Mollie McCarty match race in 1878, with an estimated 16,000 in attendance.

 Ridden by Tennessee native Tom Kiley and sent off at 6-1 odds, Spokane got on the rail and closed in the stretch to the cheers of the crowd, running down the Proctor Knott to win by a nose in the final strides.
 In a time before photo finish, it was left to the judges who awarded the win to Spokane after deliberation.
 He set a new Kentucky Derby record for 1½ miles at 2:34.50, nearly beating the record set by Luke Blackburn (the sire of Proctor Knott) in 1880.
 His time remains the fastest Kentucky Derby at that distance, however it has not been run at 1½ miles since 1894.
 Kiley said after the race that he wagered $25 to win on Proctor Knott.

-The people of Montana were thrilled by the victory, particularly in Helena where people who passed each other on the street would say "What's the matter with Spokane?" or "Hurrah Spokane!"
-Helena's Independent-Record called the Derby win the "biggest feather that has ever been placed in Montana's cap."
-While he was entered to run in the Helena Derby, he never made the appearance.
+The people of Montana were thrilled by the victory.
+Helena's Independent Record called the Derby win the "biggest feather that has ever been placed in Montana's cap."
+A rumor emerged that he was entered to run in the Helena Derby, but did not come back to Montana.